|Mon 24 May – Wed 26 May 2021||3 days||Box Hill||Fully booked|

 - FPV requires a National Criminal History Check (Police Check) to be conducted prior to all students completing clinical placements.

 - Training may be considered for other health care professionals.
-This includes Aboriginal and Torres Strait Islander health workers and/or practitioners and enrolled nurses (Division 2).
+This includes Aboriginal and Torres Strait Islander Health Practitioners and enrolled nurses (Division 2).

 - Cervical screening: Nurse scholarships

 Cancer Council Victoria offers financial assistance for Victorian Registered Nurses (Division 1) to become cervical screening providers.
-For more information please visit the Cancer Council Website. https://www.cancervic.org.au/f...
+For more information, please visit

 Who would benefit from this course?